angudaz/funscripts-furry/README.md

 # funscripts-furry
 Some .funscripts for furry porn I made.

 These files are intended to be played with [ScriptPlayer](https://github.com/FredTungsten/ScriptPlayer) and the original video.
-Other versions of the videos listed may work as well.
+Other versions of the videos listed may work as well, but I can guarantee the original will work.
+I wont provide videos since some videos I may make funscripts for are uploaded to Patreon.
+If its not, Ill link it down below.

 You can suggest videos to do through my Discord or through the issue page.
 I wont do anything extreme, (scat, gore, waterfall, vore, etc.,) but anything outside of the extreme stuff Ill probably do.